geoserver/geoserver-history/doc/user/source/data/jndi-connection-pools.rst

 Retrieving a connection pool from JNDI
 =======================================

 Starting with GeoServer 1.7.5 some datastore can retrieve their connection from JNDI.
-To leverage this functionality, use the datastores marked as *JNDI* capable in the drop down list, and provide the name of the connection pool as the JNDI reference parameter using the syntax ``java:comp/env/{poolPath}``
+To leverage this functionality, use the data stores marked as *JNDI* capable in the drop down list, and provide the name of the connection pool as the JNDI reference parameter using the syntax ``java:comp/env/{poolPath}``

 For example, if the pool was bound to the ``jdbc\oralocal`` name, the configuration of the ``jndiReferenceName`` parameter will be ``java:comp/env/jdbc/oralocal``